 The best light is natural light.
-So, if you're near a window, things are going to look 100 times better than if you're getting ready at the back of the hotel room next to a table lamp.
-Sat at the window facing outside is going to make it a tonne easier to put your makeup on, and make it so much easier for great photos, for the hair person, for the make-up person..
+So, if you're near a window, things are going to look 100 times better than if you're getting ready at the back of the hotel room.

-If you catch your photographer turning some lights off at prep, it's just because things look so, so much better in natural light - and natural light alone.
-When there are two sources of light; natural and artificial, things can look a bit meh.
-They will turn them back on, but if we can do without them, so much for the better.
-That of course depends somewhat on where you're getting ready.
+If you catch me turning some lights off, it's just because things invariably look better in natural light - and natural light alone.
+When there are two sources of light; natural and artificial, daylight and lightbulbs, we have colour casts - and that generally doesn't look great.
+I can turn them back on again, but if we can do without them, so much the better.

-Registrars, vicars, planners, venue managers, suppliers all do a lot of weddings, and inevitably have their own views on the best way to do it.
-But there are very few things that have to be done a certain way.
-There is a declaration you both have to make, probably audibly to one another, and you have to sign there certificate in front of two witnesses.
+Registrars, vicars, planners, venue managers, suppliers all do a lot of weddings, and inevitably have their own views on the way it's best done.
+A lot of that is just habit.
+There are very few things that have to be done a certain way.
+There is a declaration you both have to make, and you have to sign a certificate in front of two witnesses.
 There is nothing else that you have to do.
-There is no specific side you each have to stand on, you don't have to face the front when one of you is walking in.